-In response to the overwhelming number of requests for recommendations of anti-bias children’s books, we are launching the Freedom Reads: Anti-Bias Book Talk series.
+In response to an overwhelming number of requests for recommendations of anti-bias children’s books, Teaching for Change launched the Freedom Reads: Anti-Bias Book Talk series.
 Beyond just sharing booklists, we want to share how we select high-quality, anti-bias books so that parents and teachers can do the same.

-Teaching for Change associate director Allyson Criner Brown is producing the series for parents, teachers, and librarians.
-She explains,
+Teaching for Change associate director Allyson Criner Brown produced the series for parents, teachers, and librarians.
+She explained,

 Freedom Reads: Anti-Bias Book Talk is part anti-bias training, part book review.
 Each short segment explores anti-bias books for home and the classroom with the goal to strengthen parents’ and teachers’ anti-bias, anti-racism lens and their ability to critically analyze children’s media.

 Here is our video introduction to the series.

 Follow these links to view the episodes of the series and find related resources:

 - Introduction: Freedom Reads: Introduction to the Series

 - Episode 3: Missing Daddy

 - Episode 5: Just a Minute: A Trickster Tale and Counting Book

 - Episode 6: Rainbow Weaver / Tejedora del arcoíris